box-model/box-model.github.io/README.md

 ## Box Model

-The main js file is in the src folder (index.js)
+The main js file is in the src folder (index.js) all of code is located to src folder.
-The final version is on dist folder

-### commands to run
+###  Quick start for local development

+1 .
 Download required dependecies
 ```
  npm install
 ```
-Run a virtual server on port 8080
+2. Run a local server on port 8080
 ```
  npm run start:dev
 ```

+note: npm is a package manager it came with NodeJS installation

+### Build Release

-this will build the final file on dist folder
+this will build the final index file and its dependencies, you can set the destionation folder on `webpack.config.js`.

 ```
  npm run build
 ```

-note: npm is a package manager it came with NodeJS installation